mosaleheen/Free_Energy_Calculator/README.md

 Things to look out for
 ======================
+1. Author does not guarantee that this package is free from error.
+Neither do I accept responsibility for any loss or damage that results from its use.
 1. This code uses a wave number cutoff of 100/cm.
 Modify it if needed on FEGeneralProcedures.f90 file, line 90 and 91.
 2. Chage the temperature and intervals you want to apply for in FEMain.f90 file, line 26 and 27.